CloudLabs-MOC/azuredevopslabs/labs/vstsextend/azurekeyvault/readme_02.md

 ### Task 2: Check the Azure Pipeline

-Now, lets go to the Azure DevOps project that you provisioned using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?name=keyvault) and configure the Azure Pipelines to read the secret from the key vault.

 1. Copy the DevOps link from the Lab Environment output page to navigate to your Keyvault project on Azure DevOps.

     ![](images/project.png)